gmrzone/cartdrop-api/README.md

 </div>

 <div align="center">
-  <h2>A high performanence Ecommerce created using Django, DRF, Postgresql, Redis on backend and Nextjs, Typescript and tailwind on frontend</h2>
+  <h2>A high-performance Ecommerce created using Django, DRF, Postgresql, Redis on backend and Nextjs, Typescript, and tailwindcss on frontend</h2>
 </div>
 <br/>

 <div align="center">
-  <h3>Currently the project is in very early stage of development.
-Here are some of the pages design screenshot from figma</h3>
+  <h3>Currently, the project is in a very early stage of development.
+Here are some of the pages design screenshots from Figma</h3>
 </div>

 <div align="center">